wholeNaNyards/wholenanyards.com/src/pages/2018-07-26-automatically-block-ads-at-home/index.md

 [//]: # 'Image of Pi-hole Dashboard'

-We all hate ads.
-They are the dirty price we pay to enjoy our favorite free sites.
-This is why we use an Ad Blocker.
-Maybe uBlock?
-It's easy enough to put an ad blocker on my PC, I've been doing it for years.
-But what about my fianc&#233;e's PC?
-Or our laptops?
-And our phones, tablets, xbox, and any other random device we seem to keep acquiring?
+Everybody hates ads.
+We see them everywhere.
+Our websites, apps, gaming consoles, smart TVs, the list goes on.
+Why can't we just use our devices ad-free?
+Well, for about $40, we can completely and automatically block ads across all of our devices at home.

 We're going to accomplish this by using a program called [Pi-hole](https://pi-hole.net/).
 From the website, Pi-hole provides "Network-wide ad blocking via your own Linux hardware".
-We will be using a Raspberry Pi and Pi-hole to automaticaly block ads for all of our devices at home.
+We will be using a Raspberry Pi and Pi-hole to automaticaly block ads across all of our devices at home.

 Over the next few sections, I'm going to show you why you need this in your life.
 Feel free to skip them if you want to get straight to the [setup](#setup).